sivakumar-j/ci-cd-projects/README.md

 # ci-cd-projects

-* Creating repo for each ci-cd projects will be end up in lot of repos
+* Creating repo for each ci-cd projects will end up in lot of repos

 * So, will create repo in my secondary account github.com/sivakumar-j-secondary-ac and document here